 Gothamwriters.com: Gotham Writers’ Workshop is the leading creative writing school in New York City and they now offer a number of their courses online.
 If you’re interested in learning about the craft and business of writing, this is the site for you.

-Lynda.com: For $25/month (or less for annual membership) members receive unlimited access to a vast library of video tutorials covering topics like CAD, 3-D animation, social media marketing, photography, film making, app development, web graphics and more.
+Lynda.com: For $25/month (or even free through some library systems) members receive unlimited access to a vast library of video tutorials covering topics like CAD, 3-D animation, social media marketing, photography, film making, app development, web graphics and more.

 CreativeLIVE: Classes for creative entrepreneurs with titles like Unlock the Power of Pinterest, Make Your Website Work for You, Starting a Business over 40 and Social Media Bootcamp.
 The initial live broadcast of the class is free and then the recorded class can be accessed for a small fee.